 \subsubsection{Proposed control framework}

-By imitation learning, the designed MPC was approximated to a fully connected DNN using supervised learning, with 4 hidden layers of 17 nodes each, and implemented into the proposed framework.
-Because the goal of this case study is to verify the proposed framework's performance of handling the sim-to-real gap with great data collection efficiency, only a single MPC-demonstrated trajectory $\bar{\xi}$ was collected from $\mathcal{S_\mathrm{nom}}$, starting from the initial state $x(0)=[3,0,0,0]^T$ to the origin for 100 steps.
+By imitation learning, the designed MPC was approximated to a fully connected DNN using supervised learning, with 4 hidden layers of 17 nodes each:

+and implemented into the proposed framework.
+Because the goal of this case study is to verify the proposed framework's great data collection efficiency of handling the sim-to-real gap, only a single MPC-demonstrated trajectory $\bar{\xi}$ was collected from $\mathcal{S_\mathrm{nom}}$, starting from the initial state $x(0)=[3,0,0,0]^T$ to the origin for 100 steps.

 The ancillary controller was designed as a full-state feedback controller, with the typical Linear Quadratic Regulator (LQR) gain $K=[5.7,10.3,-139.9, -41.7]$ obtained by solving the Discrete Algebraic Riccati Equation (DARE) for the linearized model equation at the origin.
 Under the proposed framework, the control input $u(k)$ was formulated as: